 Retention: Retain 20 years after superseded.
 (MOAR 166-150-0005(25))

-Project Status Reports (FM3-006): Documents the progress made on individual county facility projects.
+Project Status Reports (FM3-006(a) and FM3-006(b)): Documents the progress made on individual county facility projects.
 Information includes project reports, time schedule by project, correspondence, cost estimates, and related information.
 Includes project manager reports, annual project reports, and related reports.

 Security Records (FM3-015): Series documents security provided for agency buildings and grounds.
 Records include security logs, sign-in sheets, security reports, incident reports, and related records.